Leave Here a Stranger

-Leave Here a Stranger is the sixth full-length album by Starflyer 59.
+Leave Here a Stranger is the sixth studio album by alternative rock band Starflyer 59.
 Unlike most contemporary albums, it was recorded and mixed in mono as opposed to stereo.
 Leave Here a Stranger was listed in Los Angeles Times among the Top 10 albums of 2001.

 HM Magazine characterizes its lyrical content as a concept album about the troubles associated with the life of a recording artist.

 Track listing

 All songs written by Jason Martin.